isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2521.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase
+Ozonised Air + Surface Sterilization System

 ### Support Level
-Up to 80% for SMEs <br>
+Up to Food Services for SMEs <br>
-N.A. for non-SMEs
+Up to Equipment for non-SMEs

 ### Things to Note
-Equipment must meet the following:

-Generate active oxygen at an output between 20mg - 1g/hr

-Emit negative ion at more than 2 million/cm3

-Area coverage at least 36.5 m2

-Effective sterilisation & reduce bacteria count by 90%
+General Food Services Equipment

 ### Contact Information
 N.A.